Seattle MESA Tutor

 Make a difference in traditionally underrepresented high school students by encouraging achievement and success in STEM classes!
 We are looking for tutors to visit a local high school once a week while taking a 1- credit UW seminar on cultural competency, building relationships, and STEM tutoring skills.

 Wouldn’t you like to start the autumn quarter participating in a worthwhile service to high school students and our community?
 Seattle MESA would like to offer you that opportunity.
 We are looking for UW undergraduate and graduate students who would like to spend a few hours per week tutoring high school students in math and/or science.
 If you are interested in pursuing a STEM or Education degree, this a phenomenal service learning opportunity!
 Service is the key and Seattle MESA will prepare you to be effective.

-If you are interested, email firstname.lastname@example.org or call (206) 685-7907 for course codes to register for C ENV 420 A or ENV 420 B and a tutoring session (AA – AF or BA – BF).
-If you are a returning Seattle MESA tutor, please contact email@example.com or call (206) 685-7907 for course codes to register for C ENV 425 A and a tutoring session (AA – AF).
+If you are interested or a returning tutor, email email@example.com or call (206) 685 – 5203 for course codes to register for C ENV 420 A or ENV 420 B or ENV 425 (returning tutors only) and a tutoring session (AA – AF or BA – BF).

 - Tuesdays: 2:00-4:50 PM (AA or BA)